 - Remove from heat and add Certo; stir well.

-- Pour into jars and seal them by using the water bath method.
+- Pour into jars and seal them by using the water bath method (boil for about 10 minutes).
 Remove from water bath and leave on counter until all jars have sealed (when you hear a pop on the lids).
 Rotate every 30 minutes to keep the solids suspended.